pradipdharam/concurrency/README.md

+# Concurrency and its Hazards Demonstration

+This repo demonstrates key **concurrency hazards** in multithreaded programming:

+- **Race Conditions**
+- **Memory Visibility Issues**
+- **Instruction Reordering**

+Understanding these issues is essential when building thread-safe applications.

-# Setup Linting and Pre-commit Hooks
+# Setup Linting and Pre-commit Hooks to enhance this repo

 To ensure code quality and enforce PEP 8 compliance, install the following tools: